sunxm19/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Xiangmin Sun is a postdoctoral research associate focusing on ecosystem biogeochemistry at UIUC.
+Xiangmin (Sam) Sun is a postdoctoral research associate focusing on ecosystem biogeochemistry at UIUC.
 Based on measurement with eddy covariance and stable water isotopes, I am working on quantifying ecohydrological processes (such as water and carbon fluxes) in bio-fuel croplands under climate change and land cover change.

 The focus of my doctoral thesis was on ET partitioning in tallgrass prairie under woody plant encroachment.
-During my PhD study in the department of Ecosystem Science and Management at TAMU, I had intensive training on quantitative analysis, field work, and implementation of remote sensing and GIS methodologies.
+During my PhD study in the department of Ecosystem Science and Management at TAMU, I had intensive training on quantitative analysis, field work, and implementation of remote sensing and GIS.